At a Glance

 - An intelligent control system that optimizes performance of chillers, pumps and cooling towers (depending on cooling requirements and outdoor temperature)

-Not only could Li’s recommendations save more than $450,000 in net operating costs, these measures could also augment the proven operational reliability for a data center that serves premium institutional clients.
+Overall, Louis’ proposals could save 3.3 million kilowatt hours and 1,000 metric tons of carbon emissions annually, in addition to more than $450,000 in net operating costs.
+These measures could also augment the proven operational reliability for a data center that serves premium institutional clients.